-There are pros and cons to putting a TV outside.
+There are pros and cons to putting a TV outside, which you'd know if you've read our guide on the difference between an outdoor cabinet and an outdoor TV.
 Adding your outdoor entertainment experience is obviously one of the major benefits.
 However, when a TV is placed outside, you have to combat environmental factors your indoor electronics are not designed to handle.

 So how can you protect an outside TV?

 You have a lot of options, so below we'll explain what you need to consider when placing a TV outside, as well as the 5 best ways to protect your outside TV.
 Additionally, we have a whole other article on using regular TVs outside in case you need more information.

 For the most part, you cannot just put a TV outside and expect it to last.
 If you've seen our accompanying article on protecting outdoor speakers, you may already be familiar with some of the reasons why.